 Buffett works incredibly hard.
-But he works incredible hard on things that matter and that are most important to him.
+But he works incredibly hard on things that matter and that are most important to him.

 This is called focus.